Wise Group plc research snapshot

 Trend-following setup

-Look for WSE to hold above the $12.45 to $12.50 average zone and reclaim $13.50 to $14.50 with improving volume and evidence that customer growth, cross-border volume, and non-transfer revenue remain healthy.
+Look for WSE to reclaim the 200-day moving average near $12.36 with improving volume and evidence that customer growth, cross-border volume, and non-transfer revenue remain healthy after the OCC denial.

-Invalidate if price loses $11.50 on sustained weakness or if quarterly data show sharper take-rate pressure, weaker volume growth, or a material margin miss.
+Invalidate if price loses $11.50 on sustained weakness or if quarterly data show sharper take-rate pressure, weaker volume growth, a material margin miss, or new US regulatory or AML developments.

 Mean-reversion setup

-If WSE pulls back toward the $11.50 to $12.50 area while FY27 guidance and account KPIs remain intact, compare the rebound with peer payments stocks and rate expectations, not price alone.
+If WSE pulls back toward the $10.36 to $11.50 area while FY27 guidance and account KPIs remain intact, compare the rebound with peer payments stocks, rate expectations, and the Genius Act reapplication timeline, not price alone.

-Do not assume a lower price is value if customer growth slows, interest income falls sharply, or regulatory friction rises.
+Do not assume a lower price is value if customer growth slows, interest income falls sharply, regulatory friction rises, or the OCC denial slows US expansion more than expected.

 Fundamental monitor

-Track active customers, cross-border volume, take rate, card spend, customer holdings, net revenue mix, income-before-tax margin, interest-income policy, buyback execution, and licensing or legal developments.
+Track active customers, cross-border volume, take rate, card spend, customer holdings, net revenue mix, income-before-tax margin, interest-income policy, buyback execution, the US trust charter reapplication, and AML or legal developments.

 Reduce conviction if growth falls below the medium-term range while competition, regulation, or interest-rate normalization compresses earnings quality.